Jinshin War: Background

-After the defeat of Baekje and their Yamato allies by Silla and Tang China in the Battle of Baekgang, Emperor Tenji, in defiance of opposition from his retainers, moved his capital to Ōmi-Ōtsu (present day Ōtsu, Shiga Prefecture), and prepared to respond to the growing threat from East Asia.
-He attempted to build a stronger centralized state, mimicking the Tang Dynasty's bureaucracy, importing the Tangs' political systems and legal codes, consequently affecting Japanese culture as a whole.
-Emperor Tenji is credited with compiling the Ōmi Code, the first collection of Ritsuryō laws, considered as the first legal codes in classical Japan.
+After the defeat of Baekje and their Yamato allies by Silla and Tang China in the Battle of Baekgang, Emperor Tenji, in defiance of opposition from his retainers, moved his capital to Ōmi Ōtsu Palace (now in Ōtsu, Shiga Prefecture), and prepared to respond to the growing threat from East Asia.
+He attempted to build a stronger centralized state, mimicking the Tang's bureaucracy, importing their political systems and legal codes, consequently affecting Japanese culture as a whole.
+Emperor Tenji is credited with compiling the Ōmi Code, the first collection of Ritsuryō laws, widely regarded as the earliest legal codes in Japan.
 Japan was under a process of political unification by the Yamato clan, seeking to dissolve the powerful hegemony of local prestigious clans in the Uji clan system.

 The next task Tenji needed to address was that of securing his successor.
-His empress consort was Yamato-hime, but there were no children from this union.
-He had to find the right man from the sons of non-imperial wives.
-Prince Takeru was the first son, but he was born mute, and had died when he was seven years old.
-Prince Ōtomo was the next prince; he was a hard worker, and was very clever and intellectual.
+His empress consort, Yamato hime, had borne no children.
+He had to find a successor among the sons of non-imperial wives.
+Prince Takeru, the eldest son, was mute from birth and died at age seven.
+Prince Ōtomo was the next prince; he was diligent and brilliant.
 He had enough ability to be the next emperor.

-Although Ōtomo was almost perfect he was not born from the Imperial Household.
+Although Ōtomo was almost perfect, he was not born into the Imperial Household.
 His mother was of low birth from a rural landlord's family.
-This was a great disadvantage in considering Ōtomo to ascend to the throne.
+This was a significant disadvantage to Ōtomo's candidacy for the throne.